dihanto/gosnap/README.md

 1. Clone the repository: `git clone https://github.com/dihanto/gosnap.git`
 2. Navigate to the project directory: `cd gosnap`
-3. Install dependencies: `go get ./...`
+3. Install dependencies: `go mod tidy`
-4. Configure the application by updating the files in the `/internal/config/` directory as per your requirements.
+4. Configure the application by adding the files in the `/cmd/config.json` directory as per your requirements.
 5. Run the application: `go run cmd/main.go`
 6. The GoSnap API will be accessible at `http://localhost:8000`.